Ma-Weijian/alpha-zero-gomoku/README.md

 # AlphaZero Gomoku
 A multi-threaded implementation of AlphaZero

+## Updates
+Added one line of code and removed ~45% of mutex lock requirements, brings about 20%+ speed improvements.

 ## Features
 * Easy Free-style Gomoku
 * Tree/Root Parallelization with Virtual Loss and LibTorch